ipfabric/docs/docs/System_Administration/System_Administration_UI/restore_or_backup.md

 - Possible time values include : `s` (seconds), `m` (minutes), `h` (hours), `D` (days), `W` (weeks), `M` (months), and `Y` (years).

-By default, only two full backups are retained in the backup directory.
+By default, only one full backup is retained in the backup directory.
 You may modify this behavior by amending the value in the following line in `/opt/nimpee/conf.d/backup/duplicity-backup.conf` (for example, with `sudo vi /opt/nimpee/conf.d/backup/duplicity-backup.conf`):

 ```
-CLEAN_UP_VARIABLE="2"
+CLEAN_UP_VARIABLE="1"
 ```

 !!! tip

     As
-    [restore does not function properly when two full backups are present](../../support/known_issues/IP_Fabric/restore_not_working_with_2_full_backups.md), you may want to set `CLEAN_UP_VARIABLE="1"` (i.e., retaining only one full backup and its increments).
+    [restore does not function properly when two full backups are present](../../support/known_issues/IP_Fabric/restore_not_working_with_2_full_backups.md), you may want to keep `CLEAN_UP_VARIABLE="1"` (i.e., retaining only one full backup and its increments).

     Please note that this approach has a downside -- when a new full backup is